Heptagon: Approximation

+Other approximations

+There are other approximations of a heptagon using compass and straightedge, but they are time consuming to draw.

+Symmetry

 The regular heptagon belongs to the D7h point group (Schoenflies notation), order 28.
 The symmetry elements are: a 7-fold proper rotation axis C7, a 7-fold improper rotation axis, S7, 7 vertical mirror planes, σv, 7 2-fold rotation axes, C2, in the plane of the heptagon and a horizontal mirror plane, σh, also in the heptagon's plane.